 But never fear, MailChimp makes it easy (and free) to give a download to your subscribers (and only your confirmed subscribers!).

-(ConvertKit makes it even easier, if you’re interested in switching.
-Click here for my comparison of MailChimp vs. ConvertKit!)
+(ConvertKit makes it even easier, if you’re interested in switching to a paid email service.
+MailerLite is an excellent free option that–unlike MailChimp–doesn’t charge you for your unsubscribed contacts.
+Click here for my comparison of MailChimp vs. ConvertKit.)

 But first, let’s make sure your freebie is ready.
 Click here for a few reminders to keep in mind while preparing your freebie.